Saghen/blink.cmp/doc/configuration/keymap.md

   ['<C-n>'] = {
     function(cmp)
-      if some_condition then return end -- runs the next command return true -- doesn't run the next command end,
+      if some_condition then return end -- runs the next command if some_other_condition then return "a" end -- simulate keypresses, doesn't run the next command return true -- doesn't run the next command end,
     'select_next'